VanOvermeire/sam-template-creator/README.md

 ##### Go

-- the name of your executable should be `handler`, except if you have an executable in the folder of your lambda.
+- the name of your executable should be `handler`, except if you have an executable in the folder of your lambda, called `main`.
 If so, the tool will assume that this executable has the code of your lambda.
 It will set `Handler` and `CodeUri` accordingly.
 For example, if your folder `mylambda` contains a `main` file under `dist/main`, the `Handler` will become `main`, with the `CodeUri` equal to `/mylambda/dist/main`.
 - if you want to map a function to an api gateway method, the lambda handler should end with the word Request, with the path and method prepended to this word.